Ultra-light axions and the kinetic Sunyaev-Zel'dovich Effect: Is the ULA kSZ signature detectable?

-Similarly to Ref. \cite{Mueller:2014dba} we consider $3$ different CMB survey stages.
-SII represents currently available data, SIII like surveys will become available in the near future, and SIV represents long term prospects.
-The survey specifications and expected uncertainties on the measured pairwise-velocities are summarized in Tables \ref{tab:kSZ_surveys} and \ref{tab:uncertainties} respectively.
+Similarly to Ref. \cite{Mueller:2014dba}, we consider three different CMB survey stages.
+SII represents currently available data, SIII-like surveys will become available in the near future, and SIV represents long-term prospects.
+The survey specifications and expected uncertainties on the measured pairwise velocities are summarized in Tables \ref{tab:kSZ_surveys} and \ref{tab:uncertainties} respectively.
 We consider a DESI-type galaxy survey \cite{Aghamousa:2016zmz}.
 A spectroscopic galaxy sample can of course be arbitrarily divided into $z$ bins without changing the fundamental information content of the sample.
 For consistency with Ref. \cite{Mueller:2014nsa,Mueller:2014dba}, however, we choose $N_{z}=5$ $z$-bins.
 We note that we could have considered a different number of bins, making $z$-evolution of the velocity field more manifest, but with smaller numbers of pairs in each bin such that total signal-to-noise (and ULA sensitivity) is unchanged.

 We adopt the covariance prescription presented in the Appendix of Ref. \cite{Mueller:2014nsa}, modifying the expressions there with our expressions for $v(r)$ and neglecting the subdominant, non-Gaussian contribution.
-The covariance matrix for the mean pairwise-velocity spectra has three dominant components: one from the measurement uncertainty, one due to cosmic variance and one due to sampling noise.
+The covariance matrix for the mean pairwise velocity spectra has three dominant components: one from the measurement uncertainty, one due to cosmic variance, and one due to sampling noise.
 We assume that the measurement uncertainty is uncorrelated between different radial separation ($r$) and redshift ($z$) bins and only contributes to the diagonal elements of the covariance matrix \cite{Mueller:2014nsa,Mueller:2014dba,Bhattacharya:2007sk}

 Here, $\sigma_v=\sqrt{\sigma_{\rm instr}^{2}+\sigma _\tau^{2}}$ is the uncertainty on the velocity measurement, including both the direct measurement error $\sigma_{\rm instr}$ and the variance in $v$, $\sigma _\tau^{2}$, induced by the variance in the optical depth, through the scaling $\tau\propto v^{-1}$, shown in Eq.~(\ref{eq:estmast}).
 We thus have $\sigma_\tau= v \Delta \tau/\tau$.
 Both contributions are estimated in Table \ref{tab:uncertainties}.